t0mk/dummy_ansible_role/README.md

 dummy-ansible-role
 ==================

-just a dummy ansible role putting a file in /tmp
+Just a dummy ansible role putting a file in /tmp.